 4. Security Deposits

 Landlords can request that a tenant pays a security deposit.
-A security deposit is used to:
+A security deposit can be used by landlords to:

 6. Renter's Right to Withhold Rent